Trainspotting (film): Critical reception

-The film has an approval rating of 90% on Rotten Tomatoes based on 98 reviews collected by the site, with an average score of 8.6/10.
-The site's critical consensus reads: "A brutal, often times funny, other times terrifying portrayal of drug addiction in Edinburgh.
-Not for the faint of heart, but well worth viewing as a realistic and entertaining reminder of the horrors of drug use".
+The film has an approval rating of 93% on Rotten Tomatoes based on 174 reviews collected by the site, with an average score of 8.5/10.
+The site's critical consensus reads: "Breathlessly kinetic, darkly hilarious, and unapologetically transgressive, Trainspotting transforms the highs and lows of addiction into a ferociously stylish feat of cinematic invention."
 On Metacritic, the film has a weighted average score of 83 out of 100 based on 28 reviews, indicating "universal acclaim".
 In his review for The Guardian, Derek Malcolm gave the film credit for tapping into the youth subculture of the time and felt that it was "acted out with a freedom of expression that's often astonishing."
 Empire magazine gave the film five out of five stars and described the film as "something Britain can be proud of and Hollywood must be afraid of.
 If we Brits can make movies this good about subjects this horrific, what chance does Tinseltown have?"

 American film critic Roger Ebert gave the film three out of four stars and praised its portrayal of addicts' experiences with each other.
+On At the Movies, Gene Siskel believed film's portrayal of the joys of heroin overshadowed its horrors, and agreed with Ebert's assessment of Trainspotting as "not a great movie, but a good movie."
+Both critics gave it a thumbs up.
 In his review for the Los Angeles Times, Kenneth Turan wrote, "in McGregor ... the film has an actor whose magnetism monopolizes our attention no matter what".
 Entertainment Weekly gave the film an "A" rating and Owen Gleiberman wrote, "Like Scorsese and Tarantino, Boyle uses pop songs as rhapsodic mood enhancers, though in his own ravey-hypnotic style.
 Whether he's staging a fumbly sex montage to Sleeper's version of "Atomic" or having Renton go cold turkey to the ominous slow build of Underworld's "Dark and Long" ...
 Trainspotting keeps us wired to the pulse of its characters' passions".
 In her review for The New York Times, Janet Maslin wrote, "Trainspotting doesn't have much narrative holding it together.
 Nor does it really have the dramatic range to cope with such wild extremes.
 Most of it sticks to the same moderate pitch, with entertainment value enhanced by Mr. Boyle's savvy use of wide angles, bright colours, attractively clean compositions and a dynamic pop score".